-

 How is public charging different from home or workplace charging?

-Where can I find public chargepoints when out and about?
+Where can I find public chargepoints?

 Can I charge my EV at all public chargepoints and how long might it take?